HM Prison Berwyn

 HM Prison Berwyn (Carchar Berwyn EF; ['bɛrwɪn]) is a £250 million Category C adult male prison in Wrexham County Borough, Wales.
 It is the largest prison in the UK, opened in 2017, and is operated by His Majesty's Prison Service.

 Name

-The gaol's name was announced by then-Governor Russ Trent on 17 February 2016.
+The prison's name was announced by then-Governor Russ Trent on 17 February 2016.
 The name Berwyn comes from the elements of Middle Welsh barr (summit, peak) and gwyn (white).
 A spokesperson for the National Offender Management Service (NOMS) said that the prison had been named after the Welsh mountain range.
 The original shortlist of six names was: Bridgeway, Marcher, Cerrig Tân, Dee Vale, Whittlesham and Y Berwyn.
 These names were suggested by local schools, communities and historical societies.

 Structure

 The prison is split into three houses, the first, Bala opening in February 2017 and the other two, Alwen and Ceiriog in the autumn.
 Each section can hold different communities including one for armed forces veterans.